 MassNotify does not share any identifiable information about you with any MassNotify users.
 When someone receives a notification about possible exposure, they will only know that someone they were near recently has tested positive for COVID-19, and the date they were exposed.
-They won’t know who the person was or where the exposure occurred.
+They won’t know who the person was, the exact time of exposure, or where the exposure occurred.

 Will contact tracers know that I have been exposed to COVID-19?

 MassNotify will not tell the MA contact tracing team that you have been exposed to COVID-19.
 You can voluntarily choose to tell the contact tracers that you were exposed by calling the phone number listed in the exposure notification message.
 They will provide guidance and resources to help you stay safe.

 MassNotify requires users to confirm that they had a positive test using a verification link provided by MassNotify.
 These links are only sent to individuals with a positive test result for COVID-19 that has been reported to the Massachusetts Department of Public Health.
 When COVID positive people choose to upload their verification code using the link provided in a text message, MassNotify checks that the uploaded code is linked to a positive COVID test before it sends exposure alerts to prevent false reports.

 How MassNotify works on your iPhone or Android device

 Do I have to opt-in to use MassNotify?

 To benefit from exposure notification alerts in Massachusetts, you have to opt-in to MassNotify on your smartphone.
 MassNotify is free and voluntary.
 You can opt-out at any time by simply turning the feature off in your phone’s settings.
 If you opt-out of MassNotify, all random codes the phone has stored from other nearby users will be deleted and cannot be recovered.

 How do I opt out of MassNotify on my smartphone?